 The cave of Agia Paraskevi is located in Gouves area, northwest of the village Skotino, with its entrance located at an altitude of 225m.
-In thıs cave the worshıp of Goddess Artemıs (Diana) Vritomartis took place.
-The pre-entry area is a sinkhole at the end of which there is the Byzantine church of Agia Paraskevi, dating back in the period of Venetian rule in Crete.
-Near the entrance there is a large room called 'Great Temple' (length 130m, length, width 33m, height 30m.).
+In this cave the worshıp of the Cretan version of Goddess Artemıs (Diana), known as Vritomartis, took place.
+The pre-entry area is a sinkhole at the end of which there is the Byzantine church of Agia Paraskevi, dating back to the period of Venetian rule in Crete.
+Near the entrance, there is a large room called 'Great Temple' (length 130m, length, width 33m, height 30m.).
 It hosts impressive complexes of stalagmites and stalactites.
 The next room, the 'Altar' is smaller in size (24x8, 5x25) and there is evidence that sacrifices took part here.

 Systematic excavations have not been done in the cave, but surveys have shown that it served as a place of worship in the Minoan period.
 Many of the stalagmites of the cave bear traces of treatment and are likely to have been objects of worship.
-Recently, the archaeologist P. Faure argued that the cave of Agia Paraskevi is the famous Labyrinth of Knossos and the Vrytomartis goddess was the dominant worship form of the cave.
+The archaeologist P. Faure argued that the cave of Agia Paraskevi is the famous Labyrinth of Knossos and the Vrytomartis goddess was the dominant deity of the cave.